codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookie.rst

 		Set a cookie.

 		Accepts an arbitrary number of binds or an associative array in the first parameter containing all the values.

-	.. php:method:: get(string $name = '', string $prefix = '')
+	.. php:method:: get([string $name = ''[, string $prefix = '']])

 		:param string $name: The cookie name
 		:param string $prefix: The cookie prefix